History of Unity in Columbus, Ohio

 During Rev. Williams’s tenure at Unity Church of Christianity, the congregation participated in the building of a home on Avalon Place in East Columbus for Habitat for Humanity.
 National speakers, such as Dr. Wayne Dyer, shared spiritual wisdom during this period, as well.
 Rev. Patrick McAndrew served as Associate Minister from 1998 until 1999.
 Rev. Williams was succeeded in 1999 by Rev. Robert Wasner, who served as Interim Minister.
 In October 2000, Rev. Sandra Weisner was hired as Senior Minister, and she served until 2002.

 After a period of change and transition for the Columbus ministry, and the return of Rev. Robert Wasner as Interim Minister, Rev. Linda Poole Kennedy served as spiritual leader from 2004 to 2007.
 A weekly television program was produced at the church during her time as Minister.
 In recent years, Rev. Ted Schneider became the Senior Minister in 2009 and served until Spring 2016.
 Under his leadership, in January 2012, the spiritual community of Unity Truth students re-christened its ministry once more, returning to its original name: Unity of Columbus.
 The community was blessed in August 2021 with current Minister of Record, Rev. Dan Holloway.

 Unity is a journey on the path of freedom and spiritual expression.
-Our ministry has seen many changes in its 105-year history, but one thing has remained: We keep the vision and message of our co-founders, Charles and Myrtle Fillmore, alive; we encourage all who grace our ministry and serve our spiritual community to seek and express the Kingdom of God in everyday life and to see the Christ in all persons.
+Our ministry has seen many changes in its over 100-year history, but one thing has remained: We keep the vision and message of our co-founders, Charles and Myrtle Fillmore, alive; we encourage all who grace our ministry and serve our spiritual community to seek and express the Kingdom of God in everyday life and to see the Christ in all persons.
 This is the path of Unity.
 It is a path that calls us to recognize our divine inheritance and to celebrate that spiritual heritage!

 You are blessed!